Why Taretråling should be stopped

-Taretråling started in september of 2012 at Hustadvika – shortly afterwards we noticed that all the cod livers inshore had turned black or looked as if they were bruised.
-The livers were also severly reduced in size having a weak jelly like appearance
+Taretråling started in September of 2012 at Hustadvika – shortly afterwards we noticed that all the cod livers inshore had turned black or looked as if they were bruised.
+The livers were also severely reduced in size having a weak jelly-like appearance

-Later we noticed other specis had similar – but they were all inshore, futher out the livers were normal.
-We contacted the mattilsynet – they told us this was normal but could not tell us why.
-They also refused our offer of liver samples.
+Later we noticed other species had similar – but they were all inshore, futher out the livers were normal.
+We contacted the mattilsynet – they told us this was normal but could not tell us why

-Later we also wrote to the havsforsknings institut but recieved no reply.
+Later we also wrote to the havsforsknings institut but received no reply.

 Many of the papers we have read talk about fish livers being the first sign that there is something wrong with the environment.

 We asked the mattilsynet if the livers were poisonous as many people here liked to eat them – in reply we got a article saying that you should not eat cod livers at all as many were too polluted https://www.matportalen.no/matvaregrupper/tema/fisk_og_skalldyr/ikke_spis_fiskelever_fra_selvfangst this led to a further article mentioning over 30 places on the coast of Norway that are so polluted that nothing from the sea should be eaten

 If this is the case then we should be looking to seaweed to clean up this mess